Vera0011/Minecraft_Data/README.md

 # MINECRAFT DATA
-An NPM module that includes a library on all possible aspects of Minecraft, for public use and constantly updated.Some of the options are: mods, enchantments, effects, structures, biomes...
+An NPM module that includes a library on all possible aspects of Minecraft, for public use and constantly updated.
+Some of the options are: mobs, enchantments, effects, structures, biomes...

 ![presetation_image](general_doc_image.png)

+# THANKS TO...
+List of the people who helped making this module:
+- Luis
+- Esc
+- Jirafita
+- Javi
+- Night
+- Apple
+- Wesly
-Programmed by Vera and helped by the Discord server team "Minecraft Español" ([Link to the server](https://discord.gg/mc-es))
+- The Discord server team "Minecraft Español" ([Link to the server](https://discord.gg/mc-es))

+Thanks to all of them, for making this possible!

-## STARTING
+# STARTING
 1- First of all, you need to install the package, like this:
 ```
 npm i @veraa/minecraft-data